CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 In this exercise, you'll use the Azure AI Search REST interface to create these components by submitting JSON requests.

 ### Task 3.1: Prepare JSON for REST operations

+In this task, you will learn how to prepare JSON payloads for REST operations in Azure AI Search, such as creating or updating indexes, skillsets, or data sources, to interact with the Azure Search service programmatically.

 You'll use the REST interface to submit JSON definitions for your Azure AI Search components.